rust-scicomp/website/pages/2025/tutorial.md

 </div>

 Learn how to repurpose any smartphone into an AI-powered security camera in just 10 minutes using Bubbaloop.
-This beginner-friendly tutorial walks you through setting up real-time RTSP streams—all without needing extra hardware.
+This beginner-friendly tutorial walks you through setting up real-time RTSP streams&mdash;all without needing extra hardware.
 Follow the step-by-step guide on the official and enhance your "security" with ease.